 Fortunately, ichthyologists at the Florida Museum of Natural History track shark attacks on the International Shark Attack File and release annual reports on the places that experience the most of these violent and sometimes fatal encounters.

-The "endless coastline" of the Sunshine State has seen the most shark attacks since recordkeeping began, totaling over 800 attacks since 1837, including three fatalities since 2001.
+The "endless coastline" of the Sunshine State has seen the most shark attacks since recordkeeping began, totaling more than 800 attacks since 1837, including three fatalities since 2001.

 Most attacks happen along the Atlantic coast, with Volusia (299) and Brevard (144) counties recording the highest numbers.
-However, there have also been over 80 shark attacks in the Gulf of Mexico, primarily off the southern and northwestern coasts.
+However, there have also been more than 80 shark attacks in the Gulf of Mexico, primarily off the southern and northwestern coasts.

-Shark attacks are just as likely off the coast of any of the Hawaiian islands, but due to the population and tourist crowd sizes in Maui, Oahu, and Kauai, these three islands have reported far more attacks than other islands at 62, 48, and 28 attacks respectively.
+Shark attacks are just as likely off the coast of any of the Hawaiian islands, but because of the population and tourist crowd sizes in Maui, Oahu, and Kauai, these three islands have reported far more attacks than other islands at 62, 48, and 28 attacks respectively.

 Since 1926, there have been 102 shark attacks in South Carolina, but only two fatalities have been recorded—both of which happened in the Charleston and Myrtle Beach area.

-Although shark attacks in North Carolina saw a sharp spike in 2015, frequencies of attacks have since abated, and there has only been a total of 64 attacks reported since 1837 and only once fatality since 2001.
+Although shark attacks in North Carolina saw a sharp spike in 2015, frequencies of attacks have since abated, and there have only been 64 attacks reported since 1837 and only one fatality since 2001.

 While the beach might not be the first thing that comes to mind when you think about Texas, the state has hundreds of miles of coastline on the Gulf of Mexico that visitors enjoy each summer.
-Since reporting started 1911 for the state, Texas has recorded 42 shark attacks resulting in five fatalities—all of which happened prior to 2001.
+Since reporting started 1911 for the state, Texas has recorded 43 shark attacks resulting in five fatalities—all of which happened before 2001.

-Oregon only started reporting incidents of shark attacks in 1974, and since then there have been a total number of 27 shark attacks, none of which were fatal.
+Oregon only started reporting incidents of shark attacks in 1974, and since then there have been a total number of 27 shark attacks, none of which was fatal.

-As so few attacks have been reported, there's no real data available on which part of the state you're more likely to experience an attack.
-However, as attacks have steadily increased since 1974, you should still remain cautious no matter what part of the coast you're visiting.
+Since so few attacks have been reported, there's no real data available on which part of the state you're more likely to experience an attack.
+However, since attacks have steadily increased since 1974, you should still remain cautious no matter what part of the coast you're visiting.